 On June 15, 2023, we completed the acquisition of all publicly held common units of DCP Midstream, LP (DCP LP) pursuant to the terms of the Agreement and Plan of Merger, dated as of January 5, 2023 (DCP LP Merger Agreement).
 The DCP LP Merger Agreement was entered into with DCP LP, its subsidiaries and its general partner entities, pursuant to which one of our wholly owned subsidiaries merged with and into DCP LP, with DCP LP surviving as a Delaware limited partnership.
-Under the terms of the DCP LP Merger Agreement, at the effective time of the DCP LP Merger, each publicly held common unit representing a limited partner interest in DCP LP (other than the common units owned by DCP Midstream and its subsidiaries) issued and outstanding as of immediately prior to the effective time was converted into the right to receive \$41.75 per common unit in cash.
+Under the terms of the DCP LP Merger Agreement, at the effective time of the DCP LP Merger, each publicly held common unit representing a limited partner interest in DCP LP (other than the common units owned by DCP Midstream, LLC and its subsidiaries) issued and outstanding as of immediately prior to the effective time was converted into the right to receive \$41.75 per common unit in cash.
 We accounted for the DCP LP Merger as an equity transaction.
 The DCP LP Merger increased our aggregate direct and indirect economic interest in DCP LP from 43.3% to 86.8% and our aggregate direct and indirect economic interests in DCP Sand Hills Pipeline, LLC (DCP Sand Hills) and DCP Southern Hills Pipeline, LLC (DCP Southern Hills) increased from 62.2% to 91.2%.

-See Note 20-DCP Midstream Class A Segment, for additional information regarding the equity transaction.
+See Note 21-DCP Midstream Class A Segment, for additional information regarding the DCP LP Merger.

-Note 3-Business Combination
+Note 3-Business Combinations

 On August 1, 2023, our Marketing and Specialties (M&S) segment acquired a marketing business on the U.S. West Coast for total consideration of \$272 million.
-These operations were acquired to support the placement of renewable diesel produced by our Rodeo facility, now referred to as the Rodeo Renewable Energy Complex.
-At March 31, 2024, we provisionally recorded \$146 million of amortizable intangible assets, primarily customer relationships; \$82 million of properties, plants and equipment (PP&E), including finance lease right of use assets; \$40 million of net working capital; \$67 million of goodwill; and \$63 million of finance lease liabilities for this acquisition.
-The fair values of the assets acquired and liabilities assumed are preliminary and subject to change until we finalize our accounting for this acquisition.
-We will complete a final determination of the fair values of assets acquired and liabilities assumed within the one-year measurement period from the date of the acquisition.
+These operations were acquired to support the placement of renewable diesel produced by the Rodeo Renewable Energy Complex (RREC).
+We finalized the valuation of the assets acquired and the liabilities assumed during the three months ended June 30, 2024, prior to the end of the one-year measurement period on July 31, 2024.
+For this acquisition, we recorded \$146 million of amortizable intangible assets, primarily customer relationships; \$82 million of properties, plants and equipment (PP&E), including finance lease right of use assets; \$40 million of net working capital; \$67 million of goodwill; and \$63 million of finance lease liabilities.
+We did not record any material adjustments to our purchase price allocation during the six months ended June 30, 2024.